 Sooma Depression Treatment

-As the first EU MDR-approved tDCS system for treating depression, Sooma tDCS is noninvasive and drug-free, and can be used either as a first line of treatment or to bring additive effects to other forms of treatment.
-By following a simple treatment protocol, most patients experience relief in their symptoms in as little as three weeks.
+As the first EU MDR-approved tDCS system for treating depression, Sooma tDCS is noninvasive and drug-free, and can be used either as a first line of treatment or add-on to medication or psychotherapy.
+The device can be used flexibly in a high throughput clinic or prescribed for a patient for self-administration with remote monitoring.
+Regardless of where the treatments take place – the clinician remains in full control.

 Care through an electric current